Course Waivers

 Faculty reviewers prefer a syllabus from the term you actually took the course; if that is not possible, please submit a syllabus from a different term with similar content.

 After you submit all required materials, they will be shared with a faculty reviewer from each area.
 If more information is required, an academic advisor will reach out to you.
 Once a final decision has been reached, you will hear from the MBA Program Office.
 This process may take a few weeks, depending on the course, timeline, and faculty availability.
-If you take a waiver exam, you must register by June 24 and then you will receive details on the next steps.
+If you plan to take a waiver exam, you must register by June 29 and you will receive details on the next steps.

 All decisions for fall term courses will be finalized prior to registration.